baler-collaboration/baler/README.md

+# Introcution
+Baler is a tool used to test the feasibility of compressing different types of scientific data using autoencoders.

+The main object the user has produce before using baler is a configuration file.
+The configuration primarily contains:
+* The path to the data which is going to be compressed
+* The name of the autoencoder to be used
+  - Either use a pre-made one or write your own, specific to your dataset, in `./modules/models.py`
+* Pruning of the dataset, for example the dropping certain variables
+* The number of epochs, batch size, learning rate etc.

+When provided a configuration file, Baler has 4 main running modes:
+* Train: Baler will train a machine learning model to compress and decompress your dataset, and then save the model, model weights, and normalization factors
+* Plot: Baler will show the performance of the a trained network by plotting the difference between the original dataset and the compressed+decompressed dataset
+* Compress: Baler will compress the dataset using the model derived in during the training mode
+* Decompress: Baler will decompress the dataset using the model derived during the training mode

 # Getting started #

 Baler is currently packaged using [Poetry](https://python-poetry.org/ "Poetry"), a package manager for Python which helps with dependancy management.
 Installing and running using Poetry requires slight modifications to the usual Python commands, detailed [below](#installing-baler-dependancies-using-poetry).